-Someone I knew from the recovery group at my former church committed suicide this week.
+Someone I knew from the recovery group at my former church died by suicide this week.
 He had been dealing with mental illness for a while but everyone thought he had it under control.
 Tragically, that was not the case.

 I found out about his death this morning and I’m still trying to process it.
-My friend, whose first husband also died by suicide and who also helped me tremendously when my own husband died by suicide, warned me that the next time I encountered someone who had committed suicide, I would be transported back to Paul’s death.
+My friend, whose first husband also died by suicide and who also helped me tremendously when my own husband died by suicide, warned me that the next time I encountered someone who had died by suicide, I would be transported back to Paul’s death.
 A kind of survivor of suicide PTSD, if you will.
 It happened when Robin Williams died and it happened this morning.
 Upon hearing the news, I sat in my recliner wavering between anger and extreme sadness.
 Memories of Paul’s suicide began to weigh heavily on my shoulders.
 I went through the rest of the morning burdened, unable to think straight, barely getting out the door to go to work.

 All day, I’ve been thinking about suicide, mental illness, and the church.
 When was the last time you heard about either of these in any kind of church context?
 Can you remember a single time?
 When Paul died, I didn’t want to share that the cause was suicide for fear of what people would think.
 After all, church people just don’t die by suicide.

 Except they do.
 Every day.
 Even pastors.